anumodnair/docs/Merchant-Redemption-API.md

   * If the code is of the form `9002xxxxxxxxx` you will receive the “Code is expired since DD MM, YYYY” error in an `HTTP 400` response.
   * If the code is of the form `9003xxxxxxxxx` you will receive the “Gift card already redeemed on DD MM, YYYY” error in an `HTTP 400` response.
   * Else you will get the `HTTP 200` response with a redeemed test gift card.
-* When calling Cancel Redemption with the sandbox account you will get a result depending on the code you send (You only have to send the code parameter):
-  * If the code is of the form `9001xxxxxxxxx` you will receive the “Invalid code, please try again.” error in an `HTTP 400` response.
-  * If the code is of the form `9002xxxxxxxxx` you will receive the “Invalid redemption code, please try again” error in an `HTTP 400` response.
-  * If the code is of the form `9003xxxxxxxxx` you will receive the “Gift card is not redeemed” error in an `HTTP 400` response.
-  * If the code is of the form `9004xxxxxxxxx` you will receive the “Gift card was redeemed more than 14 days ago” error in an `HTTP 400` response.
-  * Else you will get the `HTTP 200` response with a redeemed test gift card.

-When you send asking for a request call back, YouGotaGift.com will respond with an `HTTP 200` response with `{“ok” : “true”}` in its body, YouGotaGift.com will call your system API after at least 3 seconds delay.

 You must call these API access points using a Sandbox account ONLY, otherwise it will return an `HTTP 404` response.